imamdoula004/imamdoula004/README.md

 - 💞️ I’m looking to collaborate on a lot of sectors
 - 📫 How to reach me: Just DM me
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I can barely understand French
+- ⚡ Fun fact: I am learning French

 <!---
 imamdoula004/imamdoula004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.